 From further south, we have the songs of Annamayya, addressed to Venkatesvara, an avatar of Vishnu in his residence at the temple of Tirupati, in Andhra Pradesh, still one of the most active pilgrimage sites in India.
 The Telugu-language songs of Annamayya follow the Vaishnavic double vision of the sacred mixed with the erotic, but there is a remarkable variety of tone in them—from the rapt to the subtly analytic to a cheerful kind of cheek—that marks them as something individual and charming.
 In God on the Hill: Temple Poems from Tirupati (Oxford, 2005), translators Velcheru Narayana Rao and David Shulman have given the fifteenth century Annamayya an energetic and convincing voice in modern English.
 Also from the south, there’s For the Lord of the Animals (California, 1987), a translation by Hank Heifetz and Vecheru Narayan Rao of the Telugu-language poems of Dhurjati.
 Here too an unexpected candor mixes in with the rapt tone of devotion; there is nothing of dry convention in them, in the poems or in the fluid English versions.

 If you want to approach the originating texts of Hinduism, both the Rig Veda and the Upanishads are easily available in English.
-With the Rig Veda, you are touching the oldest, deepest roots of religious expression: these are the Vedic praise hymns, and one can hear in them echoes and portents of vast ranges of literature, from the Psalms and Aeschylus all the way forward to the Carmina Burana, Whitman, and twentieth-century Indian verse.
+With the hymns of the Rig Veda, you are touching the oldest, deepest roots of religious expression, and one can hear in them echoes and portents of vast ranges of literature, from the Psalms and Aeschylus all the way forward to the Carmina Burana, Whitman, and twentieth-century Indian verse.
 And even across the distances of time and translation, you can hear them setting the primitive intoxicant rhythms of religious speech: language ascending.
 The Rig Veda (Book of the Month Club, 1992, in the Sacred Writings series edited by Jaroslav Pelikan) reprints Ralph T.H.
 Griffin’s complete 1896 translation.
 One might expect the thithers and thous of Victorian idiom to make a mire of the thing, but I find this idiom still works as well as any more modern style, and the notes are thorough and useful.
 The Rig Veda: One Hundred and Eight Hymns, selected, translated and annotated by Wendy Doniger O’Flaherty (Penguin, 1981) is also good—a perhaps less overwhelming introduction than Griffin’s complete edition.
 For the Upanishads: I cut my Indic studies teeth on R.L.
 Hume’s 1931 edition, The Thirteen Principal Upanishads (Oxford), but there is a readable new version, Upanisads, in the Oxford World Classics, done by Patrick R. Olievelle.
 The Upanishads are a collection of various visionary texts, all pre-Christian by some centuries; the word means “connection” or “equivalence”.
 “Parts of the body were homologized with cosmic phenomena,” as the translator phrases it, and the cosmos was seen as expressed in names and appearances.
 Olievelle selects a dozen of these texts, from the oldest, the Brihadaranyaka, with its imagery drawn from the sacrificial horse, to the late verse Mandukya, with its famous explication of the mystic syllable AUM.
 It is not a sorted-out, systematic philosophy so much as a Gangetic tide of mythic and poetic images.
 Thoreau spoke of “bathing” in these texts—an apt image still.

 The best one-volume history of India that I know of is certainly John Keay’s India: A History from the Earliest Civilisations to the Boom of the Twenty-First Century (Harper Press, updated edition 2010).
 It’s neither a quick nor an easy read—it couldn’t be, given the subcontinent’s fractured history—but it’s superbly well written, and Keay has mastered a really astonishing amount of material.